gwm17/WiggleKiller/README.md

 `--<option>` is one of the following options:

-1. kill: runs the single-shot correction of the lambda values in the input file.
+1. kill-manual: runs the single-shot correction of the lambda values in the input file.
-2. optimize: runs the optimization using the initial guess of the lambda values in the input file.
+2. kill-optimize: runs the optimization using the initial guess of the lambda values in the input file.
 3. clean: generates a cleaned-up data file with a ROOT tree using the calibration files specified in the input file.
 4. clean-no-tree: generated a cleaned-up data file with only histograms (no ROOT tree) using the calibration files specified in the input file.